developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 H. Copy the SSL certificate "ssl_certificate.pfx" with domain name “name.company.com” to a designated folder.
 <br>

 3. **Open Inbound/Outbound Ports on the Firewall.** The appropriate ports are required to be opened for inbound/outbound network traffic flow through the firewall for communication between the server and devices.
 The method to open the ports depends on the firewall software used by the network administrator.
+The ports are specified during the server install.
 By default the ports are:

 	* Inbound ports: TCP ports 8080 and 8443
 	* Outbound port: TCP port 8080

-Note: Any available ports can be used in replacement of the default ports.
 <br>
-4. **Run the Device Tracker Server Software.** Start the server services by launching the desktop shortcut icon "START_DTRK_SERVICE".
+4. **Run the Device Tracker Server Software.** Start the server services by launching the desktop shortcut icon "START_ZDVC_SERVICE".
 Open the supported browser.
 Enter the default server URL: **https://name.company.com:8443/zdvc**

-	Where "name.company.com" is replaced with the appropriate information.
+	Where "name.company.com:8443" is replaced with the appropriate domain and port number.

 	Default login credentials (case-sensitive) for _super admin_ user are: